cryptr-examples/cryptr-node-express-passport-sample/README.md

 > For this example, we'll use [`dotenv` library](https://www.npmjs.com/package/dotenv) to handle local environment

 🛠️ First one is through env file.
-This one is transparent because you do not have to add code, simply keeping the previous step code, the Strategy will consume environment by defaut.
+This one is transparent because you do not have to add code, simply keep the previous step code, the Strategy will consume the environment by default.

 ```javascript
 passport.use(new CryptrStrategy(